 We call November through December the “End-Of-Year Cataract Rush”.
 Insurance deductibles generally roll-over on Jan 1st, and for many patients, deductibles have been met fully met towards the end of the year.
 This means that (generally speaking) ophthalmologists and their practices experience an influx of cataract cases in the final 2 months of the year.
 In fact, this is true for many other specialty fields as well.
 Since we are in the cataract surgery business, our team experiences this and expects this every year.

 How To Prepare For the Busy Cataract Surgery Season?

 1) The Right Team

 Surgical Direct’s Mobile Cataract Service provides a highly-trained and experienced technician for every case we provide equipment for.
 This means, for every cataract surgery with us, you will have help, knowledge, and support.
-In our experience (and from the mouth of our customers), our guys help increase efficiency through their supply management skills, preparation, and assistance with technical specs on the equipment.
+In our experience (and from the mouth of our customers), our technicians help increase efficiency through their supply management skills, preparation, and assistance with technical specs on the equipment.

 2) The Right Equipment

 Speaking of equipment, you need the right equipment if you want to increase your efficiency.
 Every time new cataract technology is released, there have been enhancements made in safety and efficiency from the previous technology.
 Study the evolution of every phaco platform and ophthalmic microscope in the past 20 years, and every update has included technology, software, and hardware updates that support safer and more efficient surgery.
 That begs to reason that if you use the latest technology available for cataracts, you’ll likely have shorter and safer cases.
 The biggest hurdle for most ORs….the cost to keep up with the technology!